audioxide/data/data/posts/20200219-reviews-tame-impala-the-slow-rush.md

   or tone.
 I'm hugely enamoured with the first handful of tracks, but gradually become numb to the music's whimsical nature.
 week: 221
+blurb: Kevin Parker’s latest project has all the hallmarks of what came before, and it pushes harder on his more avant garde sensibilities.
 ---
 author: André
 review: >-